Miss Julie: Plot

 The play opens with Jean walking on the stage, the set being the kitchen of the manor.
 He drops the Count's boots off to the side but still within view of the audience; his clothing shows that he is a valet.
 Jean talks to Christine about Miss Julie's peculiar behavior.
 He considers her mad since she went to the barn dance, danced with the gamekeeper, and tried to waltz with Jean, a mere servant of the Count.
-Christine delves into the background of Miss Julie, stating how, unable to face her family after the humiliation of breaking her engagement, she stayed behind to mingle with the servants at the dance instead of going with her father to the Midsummer's Eve celebrations.
+Christine delves into Miss Julie's background, stating how, unable to face her family after the humiliation of breaking her engagement, she stayed behind to mingle with the servants at the dance instead of going with her father to the Midsummer's Eve celebrations.
 Miss Julie got rid of her fiancé seemingly because he refused her demand that he jump over a riding whip she was holding.
 The incident, apparently witnessed by Jean, was similar to training a dog to jump through a hoop.

 Jean takes out a bottle of fine wine with a "yellow seal" and reveals, by the way he flirts with her, that he and Christine are engaged.
 Noticing a stench, Jean asks what Christine is cooking so late on Midsummer's Eve.
 The pungent mixture turns out to be an abortifacient for Miss Julie's dog, which was impregnated by the gatekeeper's mongrel.
 Jean calls Miss Julie "too stuck-up in some ways and not proud enough in others," traits apparently inherited from her mother.
-Despite her character flaws, Jean finds Miss Julie beautiful or perhaps simply a stepping stone to achieve his lifelong goal of owning an inn.
+Despite Miss Julie's character flaws, Jean finds her beautiful or perhaps simply a stepping stone to achieve his lifelong goal of owning an inn.
 When Miss Julie enters and asks Christine if the "meal" has finished cooking, Jean instantly shapes up, becoming charming and polite.
 Jokingly, he asks if the women are gossiping about secrets or making a witch's broth for seeing Miss Julie's future suitor.